xgbuils/lazyarray-lite/README.md

 }
 ```

-##### options.length
+##### options.maxLength
 Type: Integer?

 It defines the maximum length of lazy array.
-If `options.length` is `undefined` or not defined, the lazy array created is infinity in potencial.
+If `options.maxLength` is `undefined` or not defined, the lazy array created is infinity in potencial.

 Example: